Missouri parents choosing to homeschool are not required to report to the state.

 In Missouri, parents may homeschool their children, ages 7 to 17, Mo.
 Rev. Stat. §167.031.1(3) and §167.031.2(3), in an environment that “has as its main purpose the provision of private or religious instruction” Mo.
 Rev. Stat. §167.031.2(1)(a)-(c).
 The state does not require that families notify the superintendent of their local district or the county of their intention to homeschool.
 Mo.
 Rev. Stat. §167.042.
 However, the the state does say that by letting the recorder of county deeds know the intent to home school, it will minimize “unnecessary investigations due to reports of truancy.”

 While there are no minimum education requirements, the state recommends homeschool families maintain records that include a plan, diary, and/or daily log, a portfolio of student work, and academic assessment or evaluation records.
 However, these records do not need to be submitted.
 Mo.
 Rev. Stat. §167.031.
-Additionally, the state requires a set number of hours of overall instruction and 600 hours in basic subjects such as reading, math, and social studies.
+Additionally, the state requires 1,000 hours of overall instruction and 600 hours in basic subjects such as reading, math, and social studies.
 Almost half the hours must occur in the home setting.
 Mo.
 Rev. Stat. §167.031.

 Missouri does have a state policy on homeschooled students’ access to public school classes or activities.
 All nonpublic school students have unlimited and publicly funded access to extracurricular activities and courses provided at public schools.
 However, the statute does not explicitly require districts to offer access.
 As such, there is some district discretion as to actual access despite the statute.
 Access to special education services is decided at the local level.